pgm-thabisadingani/movie-app-clone/README.md

-# Movie Magic Application
+# Movie Application

 ## App Functionalities

 ### Overview

 - A responsive movie applicaion built with React and The Movie db API.
-Credits to (Tuat Tran Anh).
+Credits to Tuat Tran Anh.

 #### pages